 “It was especially disappointing to hear Press Secretary Spicer refer to the opioid crisis in relation to marijuana.
 Science has discredited the idea that marijuana serves as any kind of gateway drug, and the addiction and death rates associated with opioids simply do not occur in any way with cannabis.
 In fact, scientific research increasingly shows that access to cannabis significantly decreases rates of opioid addiction and death.

-“As a candidate, President Trump said on many occasions that he believed marijuana policy – both medical and adult-use – should be left to the states.
+“As a candidate, President Trump said on many occasions that he believed marijuana policy – both medical and adult-use or recreational pot – should be left to the states.
 When asked if he would allow his Attorney General to shut down adult-use programs like Colorado’s, he said, ‘I wouldn’t do it – no…I think it should be up to the states, absolutely.’

 “Voters agree, and that should guide the administration’s policy.”